moorepants/learn-multibody-dynamics/notation.rst

    Translational velocity of point :math:`P` when observed from reference frame or rigid body :math:`A`.
 :math:`{}^A\bar{a}^P`, ``A_a_P``
-   Translational accelertion of point :math:`P` when observed from reference frame or rigid body :math:`A`.
+   Translational acceleration of point :math:`P` when observed from reference frame or rigid body :math:`A`.